You're reading

 Hallucination is when that answer sounds plausible but is factually wrong.

-A third term is worth understanding.
+I think a third term is worth understanding.

 Retrieval augmented generation is how many AI systems now work.
 Instead of relying only on what they learned in training, they actively retrieve content from the web or from indexed sources and stitch answers together from what they find.
 In plain English, they are not just guessing.
 They are selecting, weighting and reusing the content that looks most authoritative and coherent.